Film Production

 The course will be of benefit to those seeking employment with local and national companies, others who want to set up their own independent production companies and benefit from visiting specialist lecturers and professionals.

 It is widely recognised that young professionals, newly entering the industry, are rarely given the opportunity or time to pursue specialist research with a practical approach.
-Industry leaders acknowledges a gap in the industry for such training and experience and believe this course will benefit the ‘trade’ in the long run.
+Industry leaders acknowledge a gap in the industry for such training and experience and believe this course will benefit the ‘trade’ in the long run.

-The companies connected to this course include BBC Research & Development; online streaming platform paus.tv; Bolton Film Festival; individual independent film makers with an interest in the future of film.
+The companies connected to this course include BBC Research & Development; online streaming platform paus.tv; Bolton Film Festival; individual independent filmmakers with an interest in the future of film.

 What you need to know